 Here are some helpful tips to preserve Swiss chard:

 - Separate the stalks from the leaves.
 You'll do this mainly because it makes it more convenient when you're cooking the chard later.

 - since the stalks take longer to cook than the leaves.
 In addition, sometimes you'll only want to use one or the other in a recipe, not both.

 - Bring a pot of water to a boil and fill a bowl with ice water.

 - Put the Swiss chard in the pot.

 - Blanch Swiss chard stalks for two minutes, leaves for one minute.
 Place them in the ice water immediately after blanching to stop the cooking process.

-- Drain the Swiss chard well and shake the excess water from the.
+- Drain the Swiss chard well and shake off the excess water.
 Put the stalks and leaves in separate freezer bags or other freezer-safe containers.
 Remove as much air from the bag as possible.
 You may want to use vacuum-sealed bags or, if those are unavailable, you can actually suck the air out of a ziplock bag.
 To do this, zip the top of the bag closed except for enough space to insert a straw.
 Then suck the air out as best as you can.
 Press the straw closed so it can be removed without letting more air inside.
 That will help maintain quality and prevent freezer burn.

-- Freeze for six months--you can go up to 12 months.
+- Freeze for 6 months -- you can go up to 12 months.

-This is an easy way to make sure I am able to use all of the delicious Swiss chard growing in my garden whenever I want.
-It freezes long enough so I can have it until the next growing season.
+This is an easy way to make sure you are able to use all of the delicious Swiss chard growing in your garden whenever you want.
+It freezes long enough so you can have it until the next growing season.